celestiaorg/docs/developers/arbitrum-integration.md

 on Ethereum.
 This allows L2 solutions that settle on Ethereum to benefit from the scalability Celestia’s data availability layer can provide.

+This component of the integration is used when there is a fraud proof.
+If there is fraud, whoever submitted the fraud proof has to submit another proof that contains proof that the batch data was committed to by Blobstream X.

 ### DA fallback mechanism in Nitro

 By default in [Arbitrum Nitro](https://github.com/OffchainLabs/nitro), the